 - Scarring is inevitable with FTM/N chest surgery.
 The extent of your scarring will depend on the techniques we use, as well as your body’s natural propensity towards scarring.
 The techniques we choose are based on the amount of breast tissue and the chest appearance you desire.
 In general, the double incision technique results in the most significant visible scars.

 - Revision surgery may be necessary for a variety of reasons, such as asymmetric nipple placement, undesirable nipple size/appearance, or prominent/undesirable scarring.
 If revision surgery is necessary, you will not be charged an additional surgeon’s fee.

 The Effect of Age and Health on Risk of Complications and Side-Effects

-Older patients typically have more varied medical histories which can increase their risk of complications and side-effects.
-However, the overall health of patient is a better indicator of these risks than age.
-Dr. Mosser will be able to determine if you are a good candidate for surgery based on your medical history, current medications and surgical expectations.
+Older patients typically have more varied medical histories, which can increase their risk of complications and side effects.
+However, the overall health of a patient is a better indicator of these risks than age.
+Dr. Mosser will be able to determine if you are a good candidate for surgery based on your medical history, current medications, and surgical expectations.

 If You Experience Complications

 If you begin to experience any complications or side effects, you should contact Dr. Mosser right away.
 He will be able to determine the best course of action based on your symptoms.